-In the “Welcome Room” interested people receive information about the services of the YSC and have the possibility to talk individually to a social worker.
+In the “Welcome Room”, interested people receive information about YSC services and have the possibility to talk individually to a social worker.
 Depending on their individual needs they receive in-house services or are referred to other institutions.
-The activities provided by the YSC will help the young refugees to strengthen their coping mechanisms for dealing with mental pressure, daily challenges and support them in their integration process.
-Each YSC is visited by approximately 150 refugees, asylum seekers and migrants a day.
-Some of them visit the center daily, others only a few times.
-It is expected that circa 1,200 refugees will benefit from the YSCs within one year.
+The activities provided by the YSC help young people to strengthen their coping mechanisms for dealing with mental pressure, daily challenges and support them in their integration process.
+They also have the opportunity to create their own CV and search for jobs on the employment market.

-- Educational activities in Youth Support Centers Most of the minor refugees coming to the Youth Support Centers have been out of school for a long time.
-While the registration for formal education is supported by the YSC, additional relevant and needs-based education activities have been elaborated and will be open for all interested young people coming to the centers.
-In each center 20 different educational activities are offered per week focusing on language learning (English and Greek), basic numeracy as well as literacy.
-Up to 15 people can participate in one activity.
+Educational activities in Youth Support Centers play a key role at the YSC.
+Most of the minor refugees coming to the Youth Support Centers have been out of school for a long time.
+Some of them never attended a school in their entire life.
+While the registration for formal education is supported by the YSC, additional relevant and needs-based education activities have been elaborated and are open for all interested young people coming to the centers.
+In the YSC, 20 different educational activities are offered per week focusing on language learning (English and Greek), basic numeracy as well as literacy.

 - Collection and distribution of in-kind donations